 Open weekends in May, daily from June to Labour Day, and weekends from Labour Day to closing in October (Thanksgiving Day).

-Significant Feature: Viewing platforms offering breath taking views, beach access. interpretation, picnic areas, green visitor/interpretive centre and gift shop.
+Significant Feature: Viewing platforms offering breath taking views, beach access, interpretation, picnic areas.

 Hiking Time: 2-3 hours

-Three Sisters Trail Look-Off Loop 1-4: This trail directs you to look-off platforms at Anderson's Cove, Eatonville Harbour and the iconic Three Sisters sea stacks.
-The return trip from the visitor centre covers a distance of 2.9 km (1.8 miles).
+Three Sisters Trail Look-Off Loop 1–4: This trail directs you from the trailhead to look-off platforms at Anderson's Cove, Eatonville Harbour and the iconic Three Sisters sea stacks.
+The return trip covers a distance of 2.6 km (1.6 mi.).

-Squally Point Trail Look-Off Loop 5-6: This trail features some of the most spectacular scenery in the park including a boardwalk and viewing platforms offering a close-up view of a raised beach at Squally Point.
-The return trip for this trail covers a distance of 3.2 km (2 miles).
+Squally Point Trail Look-Off Loop 5–6: This trail features some of the most spectacular scenery in the park including a boardwalk and viewing platforms offering a close-up view of a raised beach at Squally Point.
+The return trip for this trail covers a distance of 3.1 km (1.9 mi.).

 For your comfort and safety: